Newborns and Baby Congestion

 Effective Remedies for Chest Congestion in Babies

 If your baby is struggling with chest congestion, several methods may help provide relief.
-Babies are more vulnerable to chest congestion because their airways are small, and they can’t clear mucus as easily as older children or adults.
+Babies are especially vulnerable because their airways are small, and they aren’t yet able to clear mucus effectively on their own.
+Knowing how to relieve baby chest congestion may help you support your little one’s breathing and overall comfort.

-To help your baby breathe easier and reduce discomfort:
+To help your little one breathe more easily and reduce discomfort, try the following:

 Home Remedies for Chest Congestion